alxdavids/draft-privacy-pass/draft-privacy-pass.md

 For example, if there are 32 issuers, then OV learns 32 bits of information about the client.
-If the distribution of issuer trust is anything close to a uniform distribution, then this is likely to uniquely identify any client amongst all other internet users.
+If the distribution of issuer trust is anything close to a uniform distribution, then this is likely to uniquely identify any client amongst all other Internet users.
 Assuming a uniform distribution is clearly the worst-case scenario, and unlikely to be accurate, but it provides a stark warning against allowing too many issuers at any one time.